jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/write/_initfor.md

   @param _projectId The ID of the project to which the funding cycle being initialized belongs.
   @param _baseFundingCycle The funding cycle to base the initialized one on.
   @param _configuration The configuration of the funding cycle being initialized.
-  @param _mustStartOnOrAfter The time before which the initialized funding cycle can't start.
+  @param _mustStartAtOrAfter The time before which the initialized funding cycle can't start.
   @param _weight The weight to give the newly initialized funding cycle.
 */
 function _initFor(
   uint256 _projectId,
   JBFundingCycle memory _baseFundingCycle,
   uint256 _configuration,
-  uint256 _mustStartOnOrAfter,
+  uint256 _mustStartAtOrAfter,
   uint256 _weight
 ) private {
   // If there is no base, initialize a first cycle.